Last updated on February 20th, 2024 at 01:12 pm

 Madhwa Sarovara – The holy tank

-- In the evening drive to Kaup beach which has a British built light house and a lovely beach.
+- In the evening drive to Kaup Beach which has a British-built lighthouse and a lovely beach.
 Enjoy the lovely sunset and return to Udupi.
+After Kaup or Kapu drive to another lovely beach at Padubidri which is one of the two blue flag beaches in Karnataka.

-- Have dinner in Udupi’s famous Diana restaurant in city or Masala Dosa and Goli Bajji in Udupi’s iconic Mitra Samaja restaurant near temple.
+- Have dinner in Udupi’s famous Diana restaurant in the city or Masala Dosa and Goli Bajji in Udupi’s iconic Mitra Samaja restaurant near the temple.

 - Night stay in Udupi.